 In general, the elected leaders such as the Prime Minister, Chief Minister, Federal and Provincial Ministers have a considerable control over the bureaucracy and administrative staff.
-This control is subject to scrutiny by the Supreme Court which has recently exerted its influence in these matters.
-In general the administrative staff compromise and follow the orders of the elected representatives in order to safeguard their careers.
-Elected Governments tend to give a greater role to elected legislators in posting, transfer and promotion of civil service officials which further enhances their control over civil service, sometimes even compromising their control over civil servants.
+This control is subject to scrutiny by the Supreme Court, which has recently exerted its influence in these matters.
+In general, the administrative staff compromise and follow the orders of the elected representatives in order to safeguard their careers.
+Elected Governments tend to give a greater role to elected legislators in posting, transfer and promotion of civil service officials which further enhances their control over the civil service.

-During the period of assessment there have been incidents that highlight the control of the Government on Civil Service.
-One is the transfer of the FIA Additional Director Mr. Zafar Qureshi involving the NICL scam and the other is the transfer of Establishment Secretary Mr. Sohail Ahmed regarding the Hajj scam.
-There is an impression that the Government's interference has led to complexities in both NICL and Hajj scams where those accused have not been convicted.
+During the period of assessment there have been incidents that highlight the control of the Government over the Civil Service.
+One is the transfer of the FIA Additional Director Mr. Zafar Qureshi (the NICL scam investigator) and the other is the transfer of Establishment Secretary Mr. Sohail Ahmed (the Hajj scandal).
+There is an impression that the Government's interference has helped prevent successful prosecutions in both the NICL and Hajj corruption scandals.